Lightning Framework is a new undetected Swiss Army Knife-like Linux malware that has modular plugins and the ability to install rootkits.

 There is a passive mode of communication available if the actor executes the RunShellPure command.
 This starts an SSH service on the infected machine with the Linux.Plugin.Lightning.Sshd plugin.
 The plugin is an OpenSSH daemon that has hardcoded private and host keys, allowing the attacker to SSH into the machine with their own SSH key, creating a secondary backdoor.

 The Lightning Framework is an interesting malware as it is not common to see such a large framework developed for targeting Linux.
 Although we do not have all the files, we can infer some of the missing functionality based on strings and code of the modules that we do possess.
-Soon we will release a another blog about detection opportunities for Lightning Framework using osquery.
+Check out our next blog here about detection opportunities for Lightning Framework using osquery.

 We would like to extend a huge thanks to our friends and partners at IBM and SentinelOne for their help during investigating this threat.